GeoffWilliams/puppet-dockerbuild/README.md

 ```

 ## Status
-* This is experimental and doesn't work yet!
+* This is experimental and ... kinda works
 * Drop me a line if interested in helping :D

 ### What works?